-$\label{precommendation} Prerequisite(s): Principal \ recommendation.$
+Prerequisite(s): Principal recommendation and THRT 012A

-An introduction to technical thearter and the creation of scenic elements involved in department productions.
-In cludes basic concepts of design, set movement, prop construction and procurement, backstage organization and career possibilities.
-Also includes stage management, lighting and/or sound techniques.

-40. ADVANCED TECHNICAL THEATER [THRT 012B PCC]

-Prerequisite(s): Principal recommendation and THRT 012A Advanced practical applicatoin of technical theater and in the creation of scenic elements involved in department productions.
+Advanced practical applicatoin of technical theater and in the creation of scenic elements involved in department productions.
 Includes continuing concepts of design, set movement, prop construcitna nd procurement, backstage organization and career possibilities.
 Students are rquired to assume technial and production responsibility for all department productions approved by the instructor.
 Also includes stage management, lighting and/or sound techniques.

-R-1 41.
-STAGE TECHNIQUES [THRT 030 PCC] Prerequisite(s): Principal recommendation.
-Students will gain practical experience in the application of production responsibilities in any of the following: stage management, house management, construction, scenery, properities, costume, lighting, sound, and running crews for the Theatre Department productions.
-R-1 42.
-FUNDAMENTALS OF STAGE LIGHTING [THRT 041 PCC] Prerequisite(s): Principal recommendation.
+41. STAGE TECHNIQUES [THRT 030 PCC]

+Students will gain practical experience in the application of production responsibilities in any of the following: stage management, house management, construction, scenery, properities, costume, lighting, sound, and running crews for theTheatre Department productions.

+42. FUNDAMENTALS OF STAGE LIGHTING [THRT 041 PCC]

 This course involves the study and execution of stage lighting with emphasis on equipemnt, control, color and their relationship to design.

+R-1

+R-1